 Homeowners Insurance Loss Settlement Options

 In terms of payout, you can choose between actual cash value, replacement cost, or extended replacement cost policies.
-As with auto insurance, ACV and replacement cost are pretty straightforward – ACV accounts for depreciation when reimbursing, while replacement cost does not.
+As with auto insurance in Franklin, TN, ACV and replacement cost are pretty straightforward – ACV accounts for depreciation when reimbursing, while replacement cost does not.
 Extended replacement cost, however, is the gold standard of homeowners insurance, as it pays to reinstate your home to the condition it was in prior to the insured event, regardless of cost.
 If needed, it can offer a payout that can be up to 20 or 25% greater than the listed dwelling limit.
 Naturally, extended replacement cost policies are more expensive than their ACV or replacement cost counterparts, but the superior level of protection they provide fully makes up for the extra expense.

 Choose the Policy That Makes the Most Sense for You